equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 The algorithm seems to in general give better estiamtes of the process if there are step changes in the external inputs or in the pid-setpoint, and the algorithm appears to be able to handle both cases.

-The above works equally well in the case that process to be simualted is a multiple-input system and the other non-pid inputs are changed during the tuning set.
+The above works equally well in the case that process to be simulated is a multiple-input system and the other non-pid inputs are changed during the tuning set.

 #### Finding the gain that gives the disturbance with the ``shortest travelled distance``